Lead - nutritional considerations

 Lead is a natural element with thousands of uses.
-Because it is widespread (and often hidden) lead can easily contaminate food and water where it is undetectable to the eye or taste.
+Because it is widespread (and often hidden), lead can easily contaminate food and water without being seen or tasted.

 Lead can be found in canned goods if there is lead

 in the cans.
-Lead may also be found in other some containers.
-See:
+Lead may also be found in some containers and .

 Old paint poses the greatest danger for